Resume Tips

 Key Takeaways:

-- Customize your resume for each application to be submitted.
+- Customize your resume to fit each job application.

 - Emphasize transferable skills.